cometaj2/huckle/README.rst

     - SAML

 - Support server certificate validation bypass (e.g. --ssl-no-verify.
 This is not secure but is sometimes useful to troubleshoot)

-- Support auto configuration of an hcli when providing a url to an HCLI document (e.g. huckle get https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)

 - Support forward proxy configuration through proxy environment variables (HTTP_PROXY, HTTPS_PROXY)